Welcome to Phase 4!

 By the end of Phase Four children should be able to read and write confidently consonant-vowel-consonant (CVC) words such as cat, CVCC (e.g. tent, ball) CCVC (e.g. grip, trim) and some CCVCC words (e.g. trent, grump).
 The will be able to read some multisyllabic words by using a chunking method (splitting words up into manageable chunks) and spell them out.

-We have formed Parental Guidance to go with Phase Four Letters and Sounds and have attached this below as well as on the Phonics home page for this week.
+We have formed Parental Guidance to go with Phase Four Letters and Sounds and have attached this below as well as on the Reception Home Learning page.

 Even though this is a four week programme we will ensure that you have all of the programme's content by the end of the summer term so you can complete this phase in its entirety.
 We hope that you continue to enjoy your phonics journey and CONGRATULATIONS on making it this far!